// Josh Forner

 ARTICLES BY THIS AUTHOR

-- INTERVIEW with Boy & Bear's Killian Gavin - A Whistle and a Hum - REVIEW: Anthony Young Band Live at The Corner - A Moment With Anthony Young - Review: Tulalah - The Mule EP - Gabriel Lynch - "Dependent State" EP Launch at The Toff in Town - COMEDY - Xavier Toby: White Trash - Review: Rick Price @ Onyx Bar - Facebook: The Word on Sponsored Posts - REVIEW - Texture Like Sun at The Workers Club - REVIEW - Catch Release: Asleep is a Friend of Mine - REVIEW: Simon Wright Band - The Ugly Truth About Downloads - Livestock: 31st May
+- Want to Join Faye Blais on Stage at The Thornbury Theatre? - INTERVIEW with Boy & Bear's Killian Gavin - A Whistle and a Hum - REVIEW: Anthony Young Band Live at The Corner - A Moment With Anthony Young - Review: Tulalah - The Mule EP - Gabriel Lynch - "Dependent State" EP Launch at The Toff in Town - COMEDY - Xavier Toby: White Trash - Review: Rick Price @ Onyx Bar - Facebook: The Word on Sponsored Posts - REVIEW - Texture Like Sun at The Workers Club - REVIEW - Catch Release: Asleep is a Friend of Mine - REVIEW: Simon Wright Band - The Ugly Truth About Downloads - Livestock: 31st May

 Josh Forner is a folk/pop songwriter from Melbourne, Australia and Virginia, USA.
 Forner was born in Melbourne on July 2 1988, and spent the first 18 months of his life there before moving with his parents to the town of Reston in Virginia, USA.
 At the age of 3, Forner and his mother returned to Melbourne, where he has stayed ever since.

 Josh sings of love, primarily (wow, what a shock right?), but also on his list of ‘hot topics’ are politics, famine, poverty and - of course – landscapes: the folk writer’s favourite.

 He’s played with some of Melbourne’s stalwarts including Timothy Cannon, Bridget Pross, Mr Brady, Pro Rata, Gabriel Lynch & Kyle Taylor, and has contributed two of his tracks to non-profit compilation CDs in the past.